daniel-c-silva/C-nebot/README.md

 # C-neBot: Your AI-Powered Movie Buddy

-C-neBot isn’t just another movie search app — it’s your movie sidekick.
+C-neBot isn’t just another movie search app — it works as an assistant for you to choose what to watch quicker.
-Search.
-Explore.
-Chat.
-Repeat.
+Search, explore and chat.

-It smashes together **React on the frontend** and a **Flask backend**, then supercharges everything with:
+It holds together **React on the frontend** and a **Flask backend**, then supercharges everything with:

 - **TMDB API** → movie data on demand
-- **OpenAI GPT-4o-mini** → AI chat about movies like you’re texting a geeky friend
+- **OpenAI GPT-4o-mini** → AI chat about movies

 ---